Luxvao/Tic-tac-toe/README.md

 Can I make money from a modified version of this?
 Yes (still don't forget to credit me somewhere), but I really don't know who'd pay for this crap lol :)
 What's with the comments?
-You have to understand me, I am planning on removing the completely (and the codeBox), but for now please understand me, maybe YOU can fix it!
+You have to understand me, I am planning on removing them completely (and the codeBox), but for now please understand me, maybe YOU can fix it!
 If you end up sacrificing some time of your life to this project don't hesitate to tell me :)

 #  What now?